Ilusion9/sourcecolors-inc-sm/README.md

 CPrintToChatAll(const char[] format, any ...)
 // Prints a message to a all clients.
 The chat sound is disabled.
-// If teamcolor is used, for every client will be displayed their teamcolor.
+// If teamcolor is used, the client's teamcolor will be displayed.

 CPrintToChatAll_Ex(int author, const char[] format, any ...)
 // Prints a message to a all clients.
 The chat sound is enabled.